 Blue Mosque/ Sultan Ahmed Mosque (Sultanahmet Camii)

-The Sultan Ahmed Mosque, also known as the Blue Mosque sits at the opposite end of Sultan Ahmed Park to the Hagia Sophia and I would strongly recommend planning your visit to incorporate both sights.
-Best known for the thousands of blue tiles adorning the walls of its interior it really is a sight not to be missed!
+The Sultan Ahmed Mosque, also known as the Blue Mosque sits at the opposite end of Sultan Ahmed Park to the Hagia Sophia.
+I would strongly recommend planning your visit to incorporate both sights.
+Best known for the thousands of blue tiles adorning the walls of its interior, it really is one of the sights of Istanbul not to be missed!

 Quick tip: Despite its popularity with tourists it is still an operational mosque and you will need to take off your shoes and dress respectfully.
 Women will also have to cover their hair.
 Before you visit, check when the prayer sessions are to avoid long queues.